 The investment professionals utilized by our Adviser are also the investment professionals responsible for investing and managing Main Street's investment portfolio as well as the investment portfolios of other advisory clients of our Adviser.
 These professionals are responsible for allocating investment opportunities between us, Main Street and other advisory clients managed by it.
 We have made and, in the future, intend to make co-investments with Main Street and other advisory clients of the Adviser in accordance with the conditions of an exemptive relief order from the SEC permitting such co-investment transactions.
 The order requires, among other things, that Main Street and the Adviser consider whether each such investment opportunity is appropriate for us, Main Street and the Adviser's advised clients and, if it is appropriate, to propose an allocation of the investment opportunity between such other parties.
 As a consequence, it may be more difficult for us to maintain or increase the size of our Investment Portfolio in the future.
-Although the Adviser may face conflicts in allocating investment opportunities between us, Main Street advisory clients of the Adviser.
-Because our Adviser may receive performance-based fee compensation from other advisory clients our Adviser manages, instead of us.
-Our Adviser and Main Street and Incentive to allocate opportunities to other advisory clients our Adviser manages, instead of us.
-Our Adviser and Main Street and Main Street and managing Main Street and other advisory clients our Adviser manages, instead of us.
-Our Adviser and Response to provisions than with us, this may provide our Adviser an incentive to allocate opportunities to other advisory clients our Adviser manages, instead of us.
-Our Adviser and Main Street and Main Street and Main Street and other advisory clients our Adviser manages, instead of us.
-Our Adviser and managing Main Street and the advisory clients our Adviser manages, instead of us.
-Our Adviser and Main Street and policy to ensure the equitable distribution of investment opportunities and, as a result, we may be unable to participate in certain investments based upon such allocation policy.
+Although the Adviser and Main Street will endeavor to allocate investment opportunities in a fair and equitable manner, including in accordance with the conditions set forth in the order issued by the SEC when relying on such order, we may face conflicts in allocating investment opportunities between us, Main Street and other advisory clients of the Adviser.
+Because our Adviser may receive performance-based fee compensation from other advisory clients it manages, if such clients have more favorable terms or provisions than with us, this may provide our Adviser an incentive to allocate opportunities to other advisory clients our Adviser manages, instead of us.
+Our Adviser and Main Street have implemented an allocation policy to ensure the equitable distribution of investment opportunities and, as a result, we may be unable to participate in certain investments based upon such allocation policy.